lheitman0/art_styleGAN/README.md

 ## Finetuning

 The `finetuning` folder contains the code for resuming the training process from any `.pkl` file.
-However, the best results have been achieved using the `wikiart1024.pkl` file, which is included in the `data` folder.
+However, the best results have been achieved using the `wikiart1024.pkl` file, which is included in the dropbox pkl folder.

 ## Results